 Free Childcare for Three and Four Year Olds - The term after a child turns 3, they are entitled to 15 hours of free childcare, this is a universal offer and there is no criteria to meet.
 Children can use their free childcare with a registered provider such as:

 For more options on paying for childcare, visit our website that highlights all of your options.

-Derby has many Children's Centres across the city offering support in children's early life ages 0 -5 years.
+Derby has many children's centres across the city offering support in children's early life ages 0 to 5 years.

-Children’s centres also work closely with other early years settings, offering training and support to ensure quality of childcare provision across the city.
+Children’s centres also work closely with other early years settings, offering training and support to improve childcare services.

 For more information about Derby's children’s centres, please contact Derby Family Information Service on 01332 640758 or visit the children's centre page.

 You will have been in contact with a health visitor at some point if you have had a child.
 They support all families with children from pregnancy to starting school.
 The health visiting teams are based in children’s centres or NHS health clinics.

 Search the health directories to find out how to contact a health visitor or visit a health clinic.

 Your child's early years are a very important time for their physical, emotional, and social development.
 If you are worried there is a problem you should get advice straightaway.
 If your child is not yet at school or going to an early education setting, you can talk to your doctor or health visitor who will be able to give you advice.

 All childcare providers have a special educational needs coordinator (SENCo) coordinator.
 They will talk to you about your child’s needs and how the setting can support them.
 It's their responsibility to coordinate support for your child in the setting and to work alongside other professionals.
 SENCO's should ensure that all the needs of your child are planned for in advance and that you are kept informed with all decisions.